 Only airport management can close any portion of an airport.

-meets NOTAM criteria and has not been confirmed by
+meets NOTAM criteria and has not been confirmed by the airport manager or

 designee.
 If Flight Service is unable to contact airport management, Flight